Comedy Central: Criticism

-Comedy Central has been a target of criticism from some advocacy groups, including the Parents Television and Media Council.
-The PTC criticizes their programming not merely for mature content, but also for what they perceive as bigotry and blasphemy, The PTC has used their criticisms against Comedy Central for their support of the Family and Consumer Choice Act of 2007, which would allow American cable television subscribers to choose which channels they subscribe to and impose the same decency standards that are already in place on broadcast TV.
-The PTC has also persuaded some advertisers to lower their interest for the channel.
-PTC founder and former president L. Brent Bozell III said the channel has managed "to reach the top of its field in spite of – or, better put, because of – the network's sheer lack of comedic talent" by its "extensive reliance on shocking or disgusting humor."
+Comedy Central has been a target of criticism from some advocacy groups, including the Parents Television and Media Council (PTMC).
+The PTMC criticizes their programming not merely for mature content, but also for what they perceive as bigotry and blasphemy.
+The PTMC has used their criticisms against Comedy Central for their support of the Family and Consumer Choice Act of 2007, which would require American cable television companies to allow their subscribers to choose which channels they subscribe to and impose the same content prohibitions that are already in place on broadcast television.
+The PTMC has also persuaded some advertisers to lower their interest for the channel.
+PTMC founder and former president L. Brent Bozell III said the channel has managed "to reach the top of its field in spite of – or, better put, because of – the network's sheer lack of comedic talent" by its "extensive reliance on shocking or disgusting humor."

 On November 5, 2007, an open letter was written by VideoSift to protest the blocking of Comedy Central's embedded video content for non-American viewers.

 On April 21, 2010, Comedy Central censored the South Park episode "201" in response to a death threat issued by users of a radical Muslim website over the episode's planned depiction of the Islamic prophet Muhammad, which led several newspaper columnists to condemn the network's actions as tantamount to abetting terrorism.
 As a rare result in the series' history, "201" and the episode that preceded it were heavily edited and are never aired as reruns.